A is for Alpaca. The most versatile, delicious, and nutritious creature in Peru.

-The creamy white wine saue may have been providing all the flavor, but I could tell the meat was lean, and I’d be trying it again.
+The creamy white wine sauce may have provided all the flavor, but I could tell the meat was lean, and I'd be trying it again.

-The next day, as I began eating at more restaurants, I noticed alpaca was on almost every menu in some shape or form.
+As I began eating at more restaurants the next day, I noticed alpaca was on almost every menu in some shape or form.